-- Both books (student book & workbook) and access codes are also sold at the UofA bookstore.
+- Both Nouveau Rond-Point 2 (student book, workbook & access code) and the readers are also sold at the UofA bookstore.

 Optional Texts:

 - French/English Dictionary or App: Larousse, Collins, or Oxford are all good dictionaries.
 Avoid purchasing miniature pocket dictionaries; these have limited vocabulary and are not the best for this course. - Le Condensé: Nouvelle grammaire en tableaux Les éditions CEC - Sans Détour: A complete reference manual for French Grammar Prentice Hall